compasjs/compas/docs/features/test-and-bench-runner.md

 Another feature of the test runner is to run the tests multiple times, changing the order of file loading.
-This feature can be enabled by using `yarn compas test --randomize-rounds=n` where `n` is any integer, for example `3`.
+This feature can be enabled by using `compas test --randomize-rounds=n` where `n` is any integer, for example `3`.
 This may be useful to discover flaky tests or may enable you to do some 'fuzzing' although not completely made for that.

 The tests will run as described above, workers will spawn, global setup